-Since the passage of the Americans with Disabilities Act in 1990, schools have been required to accommodate the needs of their disabled student populations, breaking down many barriers that prevented students from accessing educational resources, and enabling more people to better enjoy the full benefits of a college education.
-In recent years, colleges and universities have also been paying increasing attention to the diverse and often overlooked members of their student bodies in other ways beyond simply providing for their basic needs and right to obtain an education.
+Passed in 1990, the Americans with Disabilities Act has required schools to accommodate the needs of their disabled students, breaking down many barriers that prevented students from accessing educational resources, and enabling more people to enjoy the full benefits of a college education.
 Recruitment efforts and financial aid opportunities aimed at disabled students now exist at a number of schools.
-Additionally, many private organizations award scholarship money to ensure that students with disabilities are able to achieve their college goals, despite potential setbacks such as learning issues, environmental challenges, or medical bills.
+Additionally, many private organizations award scholarship money to ensure that students with disabilities are able to achieve their college goals, despite potential setbacks such as learning issues, environmental challenges, or medical conflicts.

-Disability scholarships exist to provide college funding for students who have overcome a range of difficulties in their journey towards a degree.
+Disability scholarships exist to provide college funding for students who possess numerous cognitive, behavioral, and emotional impediments that would make it difficult to attain a college degree.
 These scholarship opportunities help deserving students stay in school and out of debt, allowing them to more easily achieve their educational and career goals.

 Disability Scholarship Opportunities

-Whatever their specific requirements may be, there are many disability scholarships out there, and to find them, all you have to know is where to look.
+With many disability scholarships out there, regardless of their requirements, all you have to know is where to begin searching.
 Below are some examples of disability scholarships from our database of over 2.7 million college scholarships.
 To find out if you qualify for these and other awards, simply fill out a profile on Scholarships.com, and conduct a free scholarship search.
 You’ll receive a list of disability scholarships and other relevant scholarship awards.
 From there, just read the information provided and begin to apply for scholarships.
 Below are a few examples of scholarships available to those with various physical challenges and/or other disabilities.